opennetworkinglab/aether-docs/edge_deployment/troubleshooting.rst

       - "8.8.4.4"

-The items in the ``servers`` list would be the locally accessible nameservers.
+The items in the ``servers`` list should be locally accessible nameservers.

 Problems with OS installation
 -----------------------------